-- Endorsed the Annual Work Plan for 2019. - Conducted a self-evaluation including a review of the Nomination Committee charter. - Conducted private meetings without the assigned executive being present. - Endorsed a report on the Nomination Committee's activities in 2018.
+- Endorsed the Annual Work Plan for 2019. - Conducted a self-evaluation including a review of the Nomination Committee charter. - Conducted private meetings without the assigned executive being present. - Endorsed a report on the Nomination Committee's activities.

-- Nomination of Board candidates Identified and interviewed candidates - Competences Reviewed and recommended a revision of the desired competences to be represented on the Board.
+- Nomination of Board candidates reviewing the composition of the Board and consider the long-term succession planning - Competences reviewed the desired competences to be represented on the Board.